votchallenge/toolkit/README.md

 The VOT evaluation toolkit
 ==========================

 This repository contains the official evaluation toolkit for the [Visual Object Tracking (VOT) challenge](http://votchallenge.net/).
-This is the new version of the toolkit, implemented in Python 3 language, if you are looking for the old Matlab version, you can find it [here](https://github.com/vicoslab/toolkit).
+This is the official version of the toolkit, implemented in Python 3 language.
+If you are looking for the old Matlab version, you can find an archived repository [here](https://github.com/vicoslab/toolkit-legacy).

 For more detailed informations consult the documentation available in the source or a compiled version of the documentation [here](http://www.votchallenge.net/howto/).
 You can also subscribe to the VOT [mailing list](https://service.ait.ac.at/mailman/listinfo/votchallenge) to receive news about challenges and important software updates or join our [support form](https://groups.google.com/forum/?hl=en#!forum/votchallenge-help) to ask questions.